Explore modern artworks in this stunningly beautiful free museum on the National Mall.

 A peek over the railing of this staircase reveals two triangles placed end to end, forming a rhombus.
-This, and another set of stairs, connect museum-goers to all five levels of the museum, improving the flow of foot traffic.
+This, and another set of stairs, connect museum-goers to all five levels of the East Building, improving the flow of foot traffic.

 Yet a third set of stairs of which you’ll want to take note: #thatngawall.
 Appearing as if it converts 3-D to 2-D, the wall and staircase is as Instagram-worthy as it gets.

 The roof terrace, which concept architect Perry Chin likens to a “zen garden,” gives visitors a moment to pause and catch their breath in between visiting galleries.
 It comes with views of the Smithsonian Castle, the U.S. Capitol and some awesome sculptures.

 Facing north, Katharina Fritsch’s sculpture, Hahn/Cock, electrifies the rooftop with its vivid cobalt hue.

 Colorful canvases from groundbreaking abstract expressionist Mark Rothko are a highlight from the Tower 1 gallery.
 The works rotate through the Gallery’s vast collection of Rothkos.
 Check out even more Rothko paintings at The Phillips Collection.

 Composed of 45 sculptures and paintings, Alexander Calder: A Survey boasts the largest display of works by the artist.
 The artworks can be found in the Tower 2 gallery.

 The East Building’s wide-open atrium features a kinetic chandelier, a 76-foot-long mobile work that was the last sculpture Calder ever made.
 Unlike Calder’s other works, it remains Untitled because he passed away before he could name it.

 Explore inventive and iconic works of modern art in the upper level.
 Among the artists featured are members of the Washington Color School of the late 1950s and '60s, including Gene Davis and Kenneth Noland.